 Located to the north boundary of the site, this area is approximately 8.5 ha in extent.
 It consists of a young plantation planted by Forestry Commission Grant.
 Trees were planted on a 9m grid with mixed native species.
 The trees are approximately 25 years old.
 Evidence of ridge and furrow can be seen.
-Several footpaths cross the area, and there is potential for improved pedestrian and cycle links to the nearby Warwick Parkway rail station.
+Several footpaths cross the area.
 The reservoir and its immediate surroundings total approximately 0.5 ha in extent.
 It is currently fenced by high metal fencing, and used for private fishing only.
 The water margin is dominated by Glyceria species.
 There is very limited emergent vegetation.
 Banks are steep and covered with grasses and scrub.